Upper Yahara River Trail

 While DeForest claims a strong Norwegian heritage, its founder was an immigrant from Belgium.
 Isaac DeForest arrived in the area in 1854 and accumulated large land holdings for wheat farming.
 The land was platted in 1856.
 Because of the decline in wheat prices after the Civil War, in 1868 DeForest sold his land and moved to Kansas.
 His name remained, and soon became the name of the local post office.
 By 1872, it was a main station on the Madison-Portage Railway line.
 In 1902, DeForest incorporated as a village.

 Today’s visitors to DeForest have several dining choices.
 Close to the trail, Norske Nook Restaurant and Bakery features Norwegian-American cuisine, and is renowned for homemade pies.
 Also near the trail is Woolly’s Snack Hut, which serves a variety of treats including Cedar Crest ice cream.
-Not far away, North and South Seafood and Smokehouse offers a menu of wood-fired smokehouse fare.
+Not far away, North and South Seafood and Smokehouse offers a menu of delicious, wood-fired smokehouse fare.

 Returning to the Upper Yahara River Trail, a ride begins at the trailhead on Windsor Road.
 It has a parking lot, portable toilet, self-service bicycle repair station, bike rack, drinking fountain, and garbage can.
 It overlooks Sunfish Pond, which in the summer is surrounded by wildflowers.
 The trailhead and path are next to a residential neighborhood.

-A quaint riverside rest area is located 0.3 mile from the trail’s start.
-Here, the Yahara River appears as a small creek.
-In fact, it is a tributary of the Rock River, traveling over 60 miles.
-Historically it was called Catfish River by the Sauk, Potawatomi, and Ho-Chunk nations, who originally lived along its banks.
+The Yahara River is a small creek in this part of Dane County.
+It broads after flowing through all four lakes in the area.
+The Yahara River is a tributary of the Rock River, traveling over 60 miles.
+Historically, it was called Catfish River by the Sauk, Potawatomi, and Ho-Chunk nations.
+They first lived along its banks.
 In 1903, the U.S. Board on Geographic Names changed its formal name to the Yahara River.

-After crossing the bridge, the route arrives at a “T” intersection.
-The trail turns right (east) and passes Sunnybrook Park, which has a gazebo and playground.
-To the west is a spur trail leading to the Riverside Drive neighborhood.
-From the park, the path continues on a picturesque 350 yard boardwalk, slightly inclined.
-The boardwalk ends at the intersection of Sunnybrook Drive and South Street.
+A long, curvy, and very steep climb follows the river crossing.
+After passing through farmland, the trail gradually descends to a second river crossing.
+After crossing the 200-foot long bridge, the route arrives at a “T” intersection.
+A spur trail goes to the left (west) to the Riverside Drive neighborhood, but the Upper Yahara River Trail turns right (east).
+The main path advances through Sunnybrook Park.
+It has a gazebo and playground.
+From the park, the trail continues on a picturesque 350 yard boardwalk to Sunnybrook Drive and South Street.
 The Yahara River flows close to the path here.

 Map of trailheads and addresses along this section of the trail.

-About 175 yards after turning east, trail-goers have a choice to make.
-They may continue following the river along the edge of the forest, or take a circular route through an extensive prairie meadow.
+About 175 yards after the trail intesection, trail-goers may continue following the river along the edge of the forest, or take a circular route through an extensive prairie meadow.
 This 0.3 mile diversion leads back to the main trail.
+Western Green Area Park is next on the trail.
+It has plenty of amenities, including flush toilets, a large picnic shelter, sand volleyball pit, and large playground.
+By car, it is accessed from Acker Parkway.

+After passing the Western Green Area Park, the trail crosses the Yahara River for the last time.
+It’s 350 more yards to the end of the path at County Highway CV.
 Veterans Memorial Park is across the road from the trail’s end and serves as trailhead.
 In addition to a parking lot, it has markers, statues, flag display, and memorabilia honoring veterans.
 The nearest interstate exit is number 126 on County Highway V. Drive east 1.7 miles, and turn right (south) onto County Highway CV.
 The park is 0.2 miles down the road.

 Trail last ridden and documents in August, 2024.